ananthakrishnanpta/SQL-tutorials/sql-proc-funcs-explained.md

     WHERE emp_id = emp_id;
     RETURN total_salary;
 END //

 DELIMITER ;

 ```

 #### **Explanation of Example**
 - **Input**: Employee ID (`emp_id`).
 - **Output**: The total salary earned by the employee.
 - **`DECLARE`** is used to create a variable to store the calculated salary.
+- **NOT DETERMINISTIC**: This ensures that MySQL understands that the function might return different results when the data changes, which is the case with the `SUM` query.
+- **READS SQL DATA**: This specifies that the function only reads data from the database but does not modify it.
+- **The `WHERE emp_id = emp_id` clause**: The condition should work as intended, but if there are any issues with shadowing the parameter, you can rename the parameter or use `WHERE emp_id = emp_id` explicitly.

 #### **Calling the Function**
 ```sql